-Year Total (only figure on the Statement) Future Management Portfolio - TBD Deals % of Total

-2015 \$339,000,000 \$103,536,391 30.5%

-2016 \$227,400,000 \$46,312,797 20.4%

-2017 \$246,000,000 \$52,731,562 21.4%

-2018 \$202,900,000 \$45,198,994 22.3%
+% of Total Year Total (only figure on Future Management Portfolio - TBD Deals the Statement) 2015 \$339,000,000 \$103,536,391 30.5% 2016 \$227,400,000 \$46,312,797 20.4% 2017 \$246,000,000 \$52,731,562 21.4% 2018 \$202,900,000 \$45,198,994 22.3%

 - 553. According to Allen Weisselberg: "Licensing generally was handled by Ivanka in that I'll call it twenty-fifth floor, that's where they're located, it was a whole licensing department down there and they worked on those deals." - 554.
 Ms. Trump and her brothers Donald Trump, Jr. and Eric Trump were also well aware of the actual revenue derived from licensing in general, and international licensing in particular given their financial interest in those projects.
 Each of them were paid a "consulting fee" on international licensing deals through an entity called TTT Consulting, LLC, which was jointly owned by the three children.
-Each child owned 33.3% of the company and they received regular distributions, including Ivanka Trump after she left the company in January 2017. - between entities within the Trump Organization concerning its own properties, including Doral, OPO, and Trump Chicago-deals in accounting parlance that are known as "related party transactions" because they are not arms-length deals in the marketplace but rather deals between affiliates.
+Each child owned 33.3% of the company and they received regular distributions, including Ivanka Trump after she left the company in January 2017. - 555.
+Another means of inflation was including in this category a number of deals between entities within the Trump Organization concerning its own properties, including Doral, OPO, and Trump Chicago-deals in accounting parlance that are known as "related party transactions" because they are not arms-length deals in the marketplace but rather deals between affiliates.
 Including these related party transactions was contrary to the representation in the Statements that this category included only the value derived from "associations with others" that materialized into actual, signed agreements when in fact the value was substantially inflated through the inclusion of self-dealing agreements among and between Trump Organization affiliates.